Dār Fertit

 Dār Fertit (also spelled Dar Fartit) is a historical term for the lowlands south of Darfur (Dar Fur) and east of the highlands in the east of the modern-day Central African Republic that contain tributaries of the White Nile River.
 This region included parts of southwestern Sudan and northwestern South Sudan.
 In the present era, Fertit is a catch-all word for non-Dinka, non-Arab, non-Luo, non-Fur groups and tribes in Western Bahr el Ghazal, South Sudan.
 Even though these groups often speak different languages and have a history of inter-tribal violence, they have become more unified over time, mostly out of opposition to the Dinka people.

 Historically and down to the present, the region has been home to many ethnic groups and languages, some going back before 1800, others having migrated there since then.
 Dar Fertit has never been a united polity.
 Until the 1840s it, along with the rest of modern-day South Sudan, was unclaimed by any state, in particular the Muslim sultanates with slave-based economies that filled modern day southern Chad and the northern Central African Republic (among them Dar Fur, Dar Runga, Waddai, Dar al-Kuti, etc.).
 After that time, Egypt, then a domain of the Ottoman Empire, steadily expanded up the White Nile and then westwards, eventually annexing the region in 1873.

-Today's Dar Fertit consists mostly of the western part of the former Raga County (pronounced 'raja') in Western Bahr el Ghazal.
+Today's Dar Fertit consists mostly of the western part of Raga County (pronounced 'raja') in Western Bahr el Ghazal.
+The Fertit also live in the northwestern part of Western Equatoria and in the northwesternmost corner of Northern Bahr el Ghazal.